Luxury goods: Scope of the term

 With increasing accessibility to luxury goods, new product categories have been created within the luxury market, called "accessible luxury" or "mass luxury".
 These are meant specifically for the middle class, sometimes called the "aspiring class" in this context.
-Because luxury has now diffused into the masses, defining the word has become more difficult.
+Because luxury has diffused into the masses, defining the word has become more difficult.

-Whereas luxury often refers to a certain types of products, luxury is not restricted to physical goods; services can also be luxury.
-Likewise, from the consumer perspective, luxury is an experience that has been defined as "hedonic escapism."
+Whereas "luxury" often refers to certain types of products, luxury is not restricted to physical goods; services can also be luxury.
+Likewise, from the consumer perspective, luxury is an experience defined as "hedonic escapism".

 Confusion with normal goods

-"Superior goods" is the gradable antonym of "inferior goods".
+In economics, "superior goods" is the gradable antonym of "inferior good".
 If the quantity of an item demanded increases with income, but not by enough to increase the share of the budget spent on it, then it is only a normal good and is not a superior good.
 Consumption of all normal goods increases as income increases.
 For example, if income increases by 50%, then consumption will increase (maybe by only 1%, maybe by 40%, maybe by 70%).
 A superior good is a normal good for which the proportional consumption increase exceeds the proportional income increase.
-So, if income increases by 50% then consumption of a superior good will increase by more than 50% (maybe 51%, maybe 70%).
+So, if income increases by 50%, then consumption of a superior good will increase by more than 50% (maybe 51%, maybe 70%).

 In economics terminology, all goods with an income elasticity of demand greater than zero are "normal", but only the subset having income elasticity of demand > 1 are "superior".

-Some articles in the microeconomics discipline use the term superior-good as an alternative to an inferior good, thus making "superior goods" and "normal goods" synonymous.
+Some articles in the microeconomics discipline use the term superior good as an alternative to an inferior good, thus making "superior goods" and "normal goods" synonymous.
 Where this is done, a product making up an increasing share of spending under income increases is often called an ultra-superior good.